All Episodes

 You support his death?

-You support Charlie Kirk being killed.
+You support Charlie Kirk being killed?

 Yes, I do.

-On the day he died, you're here at a vigil.
+On the day he died, you're here at a vigil for Charlie Kirk and you support his death.

-Do you support a Nazi?
+Do you support a Nazis?

 No, I don't support a Nazi.